Kingsleysase/Kingsleysase/README.md

 <p align="left">My vision is to become a world-class Data Analyst known for transforming raw data into actionable insights that drive strategic decisions across industries.<br>I am committed to lifelong learning, continuous improvement, and using data as a powerful tool to create value, innovation, and positive impact.</p>

 ###

-<h2 align="left">👤 About Me</h2>

-###

-<p align="left">Hi, I am Kingsley, a passionate Data Analyst with years of hands-on experience in research, e-commerce, and the development sector.<br><br>I specialize in extracting meaning from data through tools like SQL, R, Excel, Power BI, and Tableau, and I thrive on solving complex problems with simple, effective solutions.<br><br>Beyond crunching numbers, I am deeply invested in personal growth, mentoring others, and building a brand that resonates with excellence and authenticity.
-When I am not analyzing data, you will find me exploring the evolving tech landscape, playing soccer, or sharing insights or my tech journey on LinkedIn and X (Twitter).</p>

 ###